Introduction

 - Expected improvement: 25-30% from baseline

-Week 3: Speed and Accuracy
+Week 3: Speed & Refinement

-- Expected improvement: 35-40% from baseline
+- Expected improvement: 40-50% from baseline

-- Expected improvement: 45-50%+ from baseline
+- Expected improvement: 50-70% from baseline (or more!)

 Common Mistakes to Avoid